 A Few Things to Be Aware Of

 Depending on how long you cook the mashed potatoes, the milk will probably begin to caramelize and brown around the edges of the pot, the way it does on top of a baked potato gratin.
 I scraped away this browned milk, but you can also leave it in (it's actually quite delicious; it just changes the color, and not everyone wants little brown specks in their potatoes!).

 You could also probably cook the potatoes overnight on LOW, but I did not test this.
-On all of my testing runs I cooked the potatoes on HIGH for about 4 hours.
+On all of my testing runs I cooked the potatoes on HIGH for about four hours.
 I had the best final result when the potatoes really got soft and fell apart; don't skimp on the cooking time.

 The final recipe here, too, is one for rich, creamy, holiday-style mashed potatoes.
 But you don't have to add the butter and milk; you can of course just use the basic method and mash up the plain potatoes for a lighter dish.

 Mashed Potatoes in a Slow Cooker: Watch the Video

 How To Make Mashed Potatoes in the Slow Cooker

 3 to 4 cloves garlic, optional

 1 teaspoon coarse kosher salt, plus more to taste

 3 to 3 1/2 cups milk, or a mixture of milk and cream